learn-co-curriculum/dsc-scalars-vectors-matrices-tensors-codealong/README.md

   \end{array} } \right]
 $$

 We usually give matrices uppercase variable names with bold typeface, such as $A$.
-If a real-valued matrix $A$ has a height of $m$ and a width of $n$ as above, we state this as $A \in \mathbb{R}^{m \times n}$.In machine learning, a vector can be seen as a special case of a matrix.
+If a real-valued matrix $A$ has a height of $m$ and a width of $n$ as above, we state this as $A \in \mathbb{R}^{m \times n}$.
+In machine learning, a vector can be seen as a special case of a matrix.

 > A vector is a matrix that has only 1 column, so you have an $(m \times 1)$-matrix. $m$ is the number of rows, and 1 here is the number of columns, so a matrix with just one column is a vector.

-### Defining a Matrix in Python
+### Defining a matrix in Python

-As opposed to one-dimensional arrays used by vectors, We can represent a matrix in Python using a multi-dimensional NumPy array.
+As opposed to one-dimensional arrays used by vectors, we can represent a matrix in Python using a multi-dimensional NumPy array.
 A NumPy array can be constructed given a list of lists.
 For example, below is a 3 row, 3 column matrix created from a list of three lists.
 ```python
 X = np.array([[1, 2, 3], [4, 5, 6], [7, 8, 9]])
 print(X)